-If you've watched me or anyone else on Periscope, you know it can drain your battery pretty quickly.
-Broadcasting on any platform drains your battery even more quickly.
-Your phones processor, radio, camera, and screen are all working overtime.
+If you've watched me or anyone else on streaming apps, you know it can drain your battery pretty quickly.
+Broadcasting on any platform drains your battery even more quickly than watching.
+Your phone's processor, radio, camera, and screen are all working overtime.
 For short broadcasts, this is no big deal, but I like to make sure I'm covered all the time, especially when on vacation and away from outlets.
-I've got several options, I usually use one of my larger Anker portable battery chargers.
-You may want to consider a smaller battery to keep your pocket instead, as the larger one is great, but I wouldn't want it on my person, I just tether it (in it's included case) to my tripod.
+I've got several options, and I usually use one of my larger Anker portable battery chargers.
+You may want to consider a smaller battery to keep in your pocket instead, as the larger one is great, but I wouldn't want it on my person.
 This is what goes in my pocket when walking about.
 Many companies make these batteries.
 I prefer Anker as their quality is much higher than some of the others, and they stand by their products.

 Toting It All Around

 Bags are, I think, a remarkably personal preference.
 The style, the function, and what you need it for all weigh on this.
 For me, I'm a huge fan of Timbuk2 bags.
 I have their luggage, laptop bags, accessories, etc.

 I use a Timbuk2 Classic Messenger bag (XS) as my day bag when out in port, and this is also what I use to carry around and store my gear.
 It's waterproof, has multiple compartments, is comfortable, and available in many different styles.
 If you ever see a guy holding a phone, wearing this bag, come say hi.

 Let us know what you carry around on vacation, and how you carry it.
 Who knows, maybe one of your suggestions will lead me to update this article for new and improved streaming gear!